How To Create Shipping Labels Online (2026 Guide + Tips)

 A shipping label is a special tag attached to a package that contains all the information a carrier like USPS, UPS, or FedEx needs to deliver it.
 Think of it as your package’s passport.
 It includes the sender’s and recipient’s addresses, the package weight, the shipping service selected (like Priority or Ground), and most importantly, a scannable tracking barcode.

 This barcode is unique to your shipment and allows the carrier’s automated systems to sort and track the package at every step.
-A proper shipping label is much more than a simple address sticker; it’s a complex document designed for machine readability that ensures your parcel gets where it’s going efficiently.
+A proper shipping label is much more than a simple address sticker.
+It’s a complex document designed for machine readability that ensures your parcel gets where it’s going efficiently.
+For a deeper look at what goes into one, check out this complete shipping label guide.

 The Modern Way: How to Create Shipping Labels Online